Buttondown Documentation

 In addition to a Stripe account, you'll also need a paid Buttondown account to manage your paid subscriptions.
 After you set that up, scroll down to the "Features" section in your Buttondown settings, and click the "Connect to Stripe" button.
 From there, follow the prompts to connect to your existing Stripe account.
 Be sure to use the same email and login as you do for Substack, because Stripe needs to access previous account information and payments in order to ensure that subscribers are mapped over gracefully.

-For further help with setting up your account, reviewing your tax settings, or customizing your payment methods, read our dedicated Stripe integration guide.
+For further help with setting up your account, read our dedicated Stripe integration guide.

 Substack takes a 10% cut of all paid subscriptions through Stripe.